vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

   Package body recompiled in user SSB
   You are ready to run the report
 ````
-At this point, you have successfully imported the user defined report and installed the package.
+You have successfully imported the user defined report.

-## Verify the objects are Loaded.
+## Report 1 : View the objects loaded In-Memory.

 Click on the report "in-memory-objects"
-This displays the tables that have the property INMEMORY setup and loaded into In-Memory pool.
-In our test ensure you see LINEORDER,PART,CUSTOMER,DATE_DIM,SUPPLIER.
-If there are not show here, you can run the report "Load all inmemory tables".
+This displays the tables that are loaded into the In-Memory pool.
+You should see LINEORDER,PART,CUSTOMER,DATE_DIM and  SUPPLIER.
+If you don't see all of the above objects, ( they may not all have been populated yet ), run the "Load all inmemory tables" report to force load all the missing tables.

 ![](images/objectSizeBar.png)

-The chart shows the space it used in In-Memory compared to space occupied in buffer.
-Notice, that space in In-Memory is less than in buffer.
-Further, due to various compression levels, you could tune the compression level to fill the pool more economically.
+The above chart shows space used per table In-Memory, compared to space on disk.
+Notice, that space In-Memory is less than on disk due to default In-Memory compression.

-## Run SQL Query
+## Report 2 : Run In-Memory Query vs  Buffer Cache.

-Now that the tool is installed, Click on "In-Memory Query vs  Buffer Cache".
+Click on "In-Memory Query vs  Buffer Cache".
 In the popup , enter the following query to see the performance difference, SQL Plan and stats.

 ````